 Anna’s hummingbirds eat nectar from many flowering plants, including native cascara and black hawthorn trees, currant, gooseberry, and manzanita shrubs, and many introduced species as well.
 Our little Anna’s timing was impeccable: She chose to place her nest within 20 feet of two native red-flowering currant shrubs that had just begun to bloom.
 Besides currants, other native early bloomers important to hummingbirds include Indian plum and Oregon grape.
 Later on they’ll be attracted to the flowers of native huckleberries, ceanothus, twinberry, serviceberry, elderberry and salal shrubs, honeysuckle vines, and perennials like camas, goatsbeard, delphinium, alumroot, penstemon, nodding onion, campanula, fawn lily, tiger lily, columbine, and milkweed.
-But these solitary birds reportedly eat more animal matter than other hummingbirds, consuming a wide array of small insects and spiders, plucked mid-air or from spider webs, crevices, or from trees and shrubs; native plants supply drastically more animal matter than non-native plants.
+But these solitary birds reportedly eat more protein-rich animal matter than other hummingbirds, consuming a wide array of small insects and spiders, plucked mid-air or from spider webs, crevices, or from trees and shrubs; native plants supply drastically more animal matter than non-native plants.
 Their young must be feed such foods; they cannot develop and grow solely on nectar.
 Occasionally hummers will also lap up tree sap leaking out from holes made by woodpeckers, and I’ve seen them sip the sweet juices leaking from overly ripe figs.

 A Little History

 Anna’s Hummingbird (Calypte anna) was named after a 19th century Italian duchess, Anna De Belle Massena, by René Primevère Lesson, a French surgeon, naturalist, ornithologist, and herpetologist.
 Such an appropriately aristocratic name for a sparkling little bird!

 Historically a Pacific slope species from San Francisco to Baja California, Anna’s are now fairly common in urban and suburban settings as far north as British Columbia, as well as wilder places such as open woodlands, chaparral, coastal scrub, and oak savannas.
 Since the change in range was relatively recent—only since the 1970s—and not a result of evolution, it is speculated that it resulted from folks in the northern areas leaving sugar water feeders up year round.